-- an orange tag is to be used for "high risk special scaffolds" and must be accompanied with a green or yellow scaffold inspection tag - No one but scaffold builders, are authorized to modify scaffolding. - Scaffolds require swing gate access. - All scaffold users shall perform a pre-use check on basic scaffold requirements. - Scaffolds shall be kept clear of all unnecessary tools, materials, obstructions, snow, ice, litter, etc. - Electrical tools used on a scaffold shall be equipped with ground fault circuit interrupter (GFCI). - As the scaffold is being erected, access ladders are to be installed.
-Scaffold builders are to use the ladders for accessing deck levels and not climb the scaffold frame.

-- Working surface for scaffold workers during erection/dismantling shall be a minimum of 18 inches (45.7 cm) in its narrowest dimension (2-board rule). - where working on a minimum 18 inch footing is not reasonably achievable (e.g., lack of space) the qualified person can determine the amount of decking needed to safely perform the work by considering total risk - Only journeymen carpenters or registered carpenter apprentices are allowed to build regular scaffolds. - Only journeymen carpenter or registered carpenter apprentices along with journeymen are allowed to erect/dismantle special/ engineered scaffolds. - Prior to building scaffolding onsite, all scaffold builders are required to take site specific asbestos awareness training (program managed/ updated by Imperial asbestos coordinator and industrial hygiene). - Special precautions must be taken if a scaffold is to be located near high temperature equipment, to prevent combustion of wooden boards or exposing metal scaffolding planks to extreme temperatures. - High risk special scaffold: - a.
-Is a hanging scaffold - b.
-Is a suspended scaffold - c.
-Is 15 metres in height above its base support; or, ten metres in height above its base support if the scaffold is constructed of a tube and clamp system - d.
-Positioned within eight feet (2.4 metres) of the centre railroad tracks
+- All scaffold users shall perform a pre-use check on basic scaffold requirements. - As the scaffold is being erected, access ladders are to be installed.
+Scaffold builders are to use the ladders for accessing deck levels and not climb the scaffold frame. - Scaffold builder working surface and climbing requirements - Scaffold workers during erection/dismantling must utilize decking as their working surface. - The qualified person can determine the amount of decking needed to safely perform the work. - Only journeymen carpenters or registered carpenter apprentices are allowed to build regular scaffolds. - Only journeymen carpenter or registered carpenter apprentices along with journeymen are allowed to erect/dismantle special/engineered scaffolds. - Prior to building scaffolding onsite, all scaffold builders are required to take site specific asbestos awareness training (program managed/ updated by Imperial asbestos coordinator and industrial hygiene). - Special precautions must be taken if a scaffold is to be located near high temperature equipment, to prevent combustion of wooden boards or exposing metal scaffolding planks to extreme temperatures.